shafanaS/aws-apim-cicd-configurations/README.md

 # aws-apim-cicd-configurations
-This repository contains APIM puppet configurations used for AWS CICD pipeline..
+This repository contains APIM puppet configurations used for AWS CICD pipeline.